 |Unregulated Contaminants||Year Tested||Units||SMCL||Well 1||Well 4||Violation?||Source|

-2 When reading the hardness value, 0–75 ppm is considered “soft" water, 75–150 ppm is “moderately hard," 150–300 ppm is “hard," and > 300 ppm is “very hard".
-To convert to grains per gallon of hardness, divide total hardness by 17.1.
+3 When reading the hardness value, 0–75 ppm is considered "soft" water, 75–150 ppm is "moderately hard," 150–300 ppm is "hard," and > 300 ppm is "very hard."
 Calcium carbonate is dissolved into the source water during corrosion control treatment, increasing the pH and hardness of the water, thereby reducing the water's corrosivity toward household copper plumbing.
 Hardness of the untreated water is 60–70 ppm.

 4 Lead and copper are regulated at customer taps (see Table 2 for those results), not at the source, which is what these results represent.
 This is because lead and copper in drinking water do not typically come from the water source.
 They come from the plumbing that serves, or is inside, the customer's home, from corrosion of lead and copper-containing plumbing or fixtures, or the lead solder that connects copper pipes.

 Washington Water is compliant with health and safety codes mandating use of lead-free materials in water system replacements, repairs, and new installations.
 We have no known lead service lines in our systems.
 We test and treat (if necessary) water sources to ensure that the water delivered to customer meters meets water quality standards and is not corrosive toward plumbing materials.